pthom/imgui_bundle/bindings/imgui_bundle/doc/imgui_bundle_demo_parts/ibd_intro.adoc.md

 # Introduction

-## About ImGui Bundle
+## About Dear ImGui Bundle

-[ImGui Bundle](https://github.com/pthom/imgui_bundle) is a bundle for [Dear ImGui](https://github.com/ocornut/imgui), including various powerful libraries from its ecosystem.
+[Dear ImGui Bundle](https://github.com/pthom/imgui_bundle) is a bundle for [Dear ImGui](https://github.com/ocornut/imgui), including various powerful libraries from its ecosystem.
 It enables to easily create ImGui applications in C++ and Python, under Windows, macOS, and Linux.
 It is aimed at application developers, researchers, and beginner developers who want to quickly get started.

 ## Batteries included

-ImGui Bundle includes the following libraries:
+Dear ImGui Bundle includes the following libraries:

 -   [imgui](https://github.com/ocornut/imgui.git) : Dear ImGui, bloat-free Graphical User interface for C++ with minimal dependencies